bartekpacia/language-enforcer-bot/README.md

 ## Ideas:

 - ban only if `confidence` is big enough.
-If it isn't, don't mute, just send a message like "What you sent doesn't seem to be in English..."
+If it isn't, don't mute, just send a message like "What you sent doesn't seem to be in English..." (**after evaluation: not a good solution, confidence is often wrong**)
 - make the bot truly heplful (suggested by @MatejMecka).
 Make it translate the messages instead of banning people
+- When a bot raises a false positive, the priviliged ones (e.g admins) can execute a command like "/LangPolizeiBot dont_warn <word>" and the message is saved to the DB.
+In the future, no warnings are raised for this particular message.
+  - I think Cloud Firestore would be good because of ease of integration.
+  - After a few days of activity we'd have a nice database of exceptions.